omec-project/sdcore-docs/release/process.rst

    created - this is known as "lazy branching".

-3. Manually cherry-pick to the **sdcore-1.0** branch of the component, incrementing the patch version, and test with the **sdcore-1.0** version of sdcore-system-tests and helm charts.
+3. Manually cherry-pick to the **sdcore-1.0** branch of the component, increment the patch version, and test with the **sdcore-1.0** version of sdcore-system-tests and helm charts.